 How can such a simple molecule do so much?
 The answer is by modifying the expression of a significant 32% of human genes (5).
 In a recent study, GHK was identified by computer analysis as the most effective of 1309 bioactive molecules at resetting the activity of ‘diseased’ genes.
 This regulatory ability allows it to act in six main areas:

 Fibrinogen is a pro-inflammatory protein which is converted in plasma into fibrin.
 Concentration of fibrinogen in the blood is an excellent predictor of mortality, especially in patients with cardiovascular complications (6-7).
 It affects vessel rigidity and blood viscosity, slowing down blood flow.

 GHK restricts the expression of genes linked to fibrinogen synthesis, and through a domino effect, reduces production of pro-inflammatory cytokines such as IL-6, which itself is a key positive regulator of fibrinogen synthesis (8).

 Health issues potentially affected include: cardiovascular problems, stroke, and heart attacks.

 Proteasome is a large cellular structure responsible for destroying damaged proteins in cells.
 This stops them accumulating in cells and causing chaos which would likely damage the body’s overall functioning.
-Accumulation of malformed proteins is characteristic of ageing and certain neurodegenerative diseases such as Alzheimer’s.
-By reactivating the expression of 41 genes connected to proteasome function (9-10), GHK may delay the effects of ageing (11).
+Accumulation of malformed proteins is characteristic of aging and certain neurodegenerative diseases such as Alzheimer’s.
+By reactivating the expression of 41 genes connected to proteasome function (9-10), GHK may delay the effects of aging (11).

 Health issues potentially affected include: neurodegenerative diseases.